jr-portfolio-2026/portfolio_sep/README.md

 # Portfolio Atelier

-Interactive portfolio for school and professional opportunities.
+An interactive portfolio for school, business and professional opportunities.
+Welcome !

 ## Structure